Rumic World Home Contact Messageboard Updates

 Notes:

-• Rumiko Takahashi as said that Kikyo is one of the characters she cares most about in the series, and stated of her early appearances around this time, “Kikyo always seemed to have plans of her own, and she was the sort of person that brought tension to any situation.
+• Rumiko Takahashi has said that Kikyo is one of the characters she cares most about in the series, and stated of her early appearances around this time, “Kikyo always seemed to have plans of her own, and she was the sort of person that brought tension to any situation.
 She only appeared in moments of tension, or maybe it was that she never showed weakness, so there were no moments of comedy with her.
 This was especially true at the beginning of the story when she was constantly angry.”

 • In Japanese folklore, hitodama (人魂/human soul) are balls of fire that mainly float in the middle of the night.
 They are said to be souls of the dead that have separated from their bodies, which is where their name comes from.